KxSystems/docs/docs/learn/startingkdb/index.md

 ---
-title: Starting kdb+ – a tutorial
+title: Starting kdb+ – a tutorial – Learn – kdb+ and q documentation
 description: A quick-start guide to kdb+, aimed primarily at those learning independently.
 It covers system installation, the kdb+ environment, IPC, tables and typical databases, and where to find more material.
 hero: <i class="fas fa-graduation-cap"></i> Starting kdb+
 keywords: kdb+, q, start, tutorial,